asapdiscovery/asapdiscovery/README.md

     ```

 2. Install the dependencies into a new `conda` environment, and activate it:
+   NOTE: Conda will almost certainly fail to build the environment - `mamba` is a drop-in replacement for `conda` that is much faster and more reliable.

     ```
-    conda install -n asapdiscovery -f devtools/conda-envs/asapdiscovery-{platform}.yaml
+    mamba env create -f devtools/conda-envs/asapdiscovery-{platform}.yaml
     conda activate asapdiscovery
     ```

-3. Install the individual `asapdiscovery` packages you want to use with `pip` into the environment.
+5. Install the individual `asapdiscovery` packages you want to use with `pip` into the environment.
    For example, `asapdiscovery-data`:

     ```